Atlanta Hand Injuries

 There is no set cost for recovering from hand injuries, but a few rules do tend to apply across the board.
 A major hand injury will usually require some form of therapy so that the injured party can regain full use of his or her hands.
 Unfortunately, insurance coverage for such therapies may not last through the full recovery process.
 The more severe the injury, the more likely it will be that the affected individual will not be able to resume his or her former career – a problem that leads not only to reduced potential earnings, but also to the possibility of losing one’s hard-earned skills as well.

 If your hand has been injured at work, you should not have to bear the cost of recovery alone.
 If your injury has resulted in lost work time, high medical bills or other problems, make sure that you contact an Atlanta workers’ comp attorney that you can trust.
-Contact us at Hasner Law today for a free consultation about hand injuries and workers’ compensation.
+Contact us at Hasner Law PC today at (678) 888-4878 for a free consultation about hand injuries and workers’ compensation.